prawnzyy/tp/docs/UserGuide.md

 pageNav: 3
 ---

-# RecipeBook User Guide
+# BAkingBRead User Guide

-RecipeBook is a **desktop app for managing recipes and ingredient inventory, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Recipe Book can get your ingredient and recipe management tasks done faster than traditional GUI apps.
+BAkingBRead is a **desktop app for managing recipes and ingredient inventory, optimized for use via a Command Line Interface**(CLI) while still having the benefits of a Graphical User Interface (GUI).
+BAkingBRead is targeted towards bakers like yourselves to aid you on your baking journey.
+If you can type fast, BAkingBRead can get your ingredient and recipe management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />